whereq/whereq.github.io-hexo/source/_posts/Spark-in-Spring-Boot-Application.md

 <a name="introduction"></a>
 ## Introduction

 This article provides a comprehensive guide to developing a Spark application with Spring Boot 3.3.5 to communicate with Kafka and Elasticsearch.
 The application will handle Avro records in Kafka, JSON data in Elasticsearch, and Parquet files in MinIO using Spark DataFrame and Spark SQL.
-The article covers the setup, integration, and advanced scenarios for handling large-scale data processing.
+The article covers the setup, integration, and advanced scenarios for handling large-scale data processing, including the use of Avro Schema Registry when communicating with Kafka.

 ---